 The neighborhood around Pleasant Avenue, which was the former Italian enclave is changing again as all the brownstones and apartment buildings are being sandblasted and renovated back into shape.
 Home to Rao’s Italian restaurant and Patsy’s original pizzeria, these blocks are still visited by tourists and residents looking for authentic Italian food.
-Pretty much outside these two business and the relationship to the churches most of the Italian heritage of the neighborhood is gone.
+Pretty much outside these two businesses and the relationship to the churches most of the Italian heritage of the neighborhood is gone.

-Pleasant Valley Community Garden
+Pleasant Valley Community Garden at 342 Pleasant Avenue

 As you turn the corner on 119th Street, on the wall of River East Elementary School, the kids have painted the most interesting mural that lines the wall of the back of the school.
 Look over the colorful interpretation of robots.
 The kids painted a very whimsical mural as only kids can do.

 The kids were out in full force that afternoon playing games and doing sports as they off for the spring break and I guess the parents needed to keep them occupied.
-All sorts of activities were keeping the kids busy and I noticed a large police presence in the neighborhood while all of this was going on.
+All sorts of activities were keeping the kids busy, and I noticed a large police presence in the neighborhood while all of this was going on.
 I made another pit stop for a Coke at the Pleasant Finest Deli on the corner of Pleasant Avenue.
 I swear those owners are always giving me funny looks when I walked in like I am going to bust them or something.

 The last part of the walk I covered 121st to 123rd Streets which is lined mostly with businesses, schools and many new apartment buildings that are going up around the new SUNY College.
-Most of 124th Street in this area has been rebuilt with a new eco friendly apartment building across from the Wagner Houses, so new businesses are opening to cater to those residents as well as the whole area from 2nd Avenue to river is being ripped up and rebuilt with a renovation of he park and the extension of the esplanade along the river (the esplanade currently stops at 124th Street and is closed off with fencing).
+Most of 124th Street in this area has been rebuilt with a new eco-friendly apartment building across from the Wagner Houses, so new businesses are opening to cater to those residents as well as the whole area from 2nd Avenue to river is being ripped up and rebuilt with a renovation of he park and the extension of the esplanade along the river (the esplanade currently stops at 124th Street and is closed off with fencing).
 When this park is done, it should look spectacular with new lawns and the pool opened.

 There were three police officers hidden in a doorway in between the block and when I stopped for a Coke in a bodega on the corner of 123rd and Lexington Avenue, there were some pretty shady characters hanging out on the corner.
-This block is best avoided at anytime of the day.
+This block is best avoided at any time of the day.

 I double backed down 123rd Street and cut down 1st Avenue and 120th Street to the Wagner House Playground and saw the impressive statue of Robert Wagner Sr., who the houses were named after.
 Frankly, I don’t think anyone notices it or knows how important the man was in New York politics helping with housing and social security.
 That and being the future Mayor of New York’s father.